Hadifard/Enhanced-Zhang-Colorization-with-Object-Aware-Processing/README2.md

 **Key improvements:**
 - All people properly detected and colored
-- Background architecture correctly segmented
-- Water properly colorized (river/canal)
 - No color contamination between people and background
+- No color bleeding between face and collar and background
+- All body parts colored

 ---